Dual Diagnosis Treatment Great Falls, MT

 Misfits Llc

-Misfits Llc is a dual diagnosis treatment center in Great Falls, MT that offers treatment for alcohol or drug addiction and mental health disorders that include psychotic disorders as well as thought disorders.
+Misfits Llc is a dual diagnosis treatment center in Great Falls, Montana that provides treatment services for drug or alcohol use and mental health disorders that include post-traumatic stress disorder as well as anorexia.

 Address: 1111 14th Street South, Great Falls, MT 59405 in Cascade County